 However, if you have an abnormal DRE or a high PSA, your doctor may suggest additional tests.
 He may recommend a prostate ultrasound and biopsy.
 During a biopsy, small tissue samples from several different areas of the prostate are removed and examined under a microscope for the presence of cancerous cells.
 A prostate ultrasound is generally performed in conjunction with biopsy.
 The images produced from the ultrasound can help your doctor detect any abnormal growths.
 Boulder Community has board-certified urologists with expertise in diagnosing prostate cancer.

 If cancer cells are found, additional blood or imaging tests may be necessary to determine the extent of the cancer.
-Boulder Community Hospital offers the latest laboratory and imaging technology to help determine how quickly the cancer is growing and whether it has spread beyond the prostate.
+Boulder Community Health offers the latest laboratory and imaging technology to help determine how quickly the cancer is growing and whether it has spread beyond the prostate.

 Computed Tomography (CT) scans may be used to detect abnormal lymph nodes in the pelvis and abdomen where prostate cancer tends to spread.
 Generally, a CT scan is only used if the cancer is large, looks aggressive or is associated with a very high PSA level.